Officers after graduation

 Candidates may also apply for preference points to be added to their final exam score for specific skills and experience.
 More information about preference points is available on the job bulletin.

 3. Physical Test: Only entry-level candidates must complete the Washington Physical Agility Test (WAPAT).
 Experienced law enforcement officers applying as lateral or exceptional-entry candidates do not need to take the physical test.
 Entry-level candidates who live in Washington can schedule this test through NTN.
-Entry-level candidates who live outside Washington will take the physical agility test in Seattle after completing other pre-employment screening steps.
+Passing the WAPAT is required to move forward in the hiring process.

 Police